p2irc/deepplantphenomics/docs/Object-Counting-Models.md

 The Countception model uses a fully convolutional network with a small receptive field to run over images and count the number of objects.
 This results in a redundant count map, which is then processed to get the total number of objects in the image.

 DPP provides the Countception model through a model class and a predefined network.
 The `CountCeptionModel` provides the necessary loaders, graph constructors, and forward pass functions.
-The network required, meanwhile is provided as as the `countception` option to `set_predefined_model()`.
+The network required, meanwhile is provided as the `countception` option to `set_predefined_model()`.
 More details are in [the specific tutorial](Tutorial-Object-Counting-with-Countception.md).

 ### Heatmap Object Counting